 There are 80+ Garry oaks on the former Oakwood Elementary School property, which people now use as a park for strolling, and taking children and dogs for walks.
 Every single tree is slated to be destroyed for another warehouse.
 The largest oak we measured there had a 46" diameter at breast height (DBH).
 (A 250 year old oak can be 27" DBH.)

-A just 6" Garry oak qualifies as a "significant tree" in Lakewood — but this does not save it from destruction.
-As I was …
+A just 6" Garry oak qualifies as a “significant tree” …

 This morning someone from the planning department called me to tell me that indeed, the oak cutting at Alfaretta was indeed illegal, that code enforcement will be sent out today and that the owner will be fined.
 I do not know yet how much, nor whether the tree-cutting company will also be fined.